Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

-(If your dog has been pawing at her ears and they are already scratched up DO NOT use the vinegar until the scratches are healed up.
+If your dog has been pawing at her ears and they are already scratched up, do not use the vinegar until the scratches are healed up.
 You can apply aloe vera gel to wounds to decrease the swelling and help them heal.

 The dose of medication your vet recommends will vary so follow the directions.
 Some medications will contain antibiotics, others a medication to combat yeast, and others will contain a steroid to decrease itching and swelling.

-There is a lot of controversy on what works best to prevent this happening again and again.
+There is a lot of controversy on what works best to prevent this from happening again and again.
 The reason for all of the controversy is that there are no simple answers.

 For a healthy dog, ear cleanings are not necessary, but if your dog is prone to infections, I would recommend that you clean the ears every week.
-If you take your dog swimming, it is a good idea to put some of the ear cleaner in before you even bring the dog home.
+If you take your dog swimming, it is a good idea to put some of the ear cleaners in before you even bring the dog home.